yeti-switch/doc/en/yeti-client/configuration.rst

 Configuration
 =============

 Customer portal has one configuration file located at **/opt/yeti-client/dist/config.js**.
-This file will be overwrited during **yeti-client** package upgrade by default values so be ready to restore configuration after upgrade.
+This file will be overwritten during **yeti-client** package upgrade by default values so be ready to restore configuration after upgrade.

 Config file example: